 Dr. Honoré is also serving as an invited expert to the World Health Organization (WHO) European Region on financing of public health systems.
 She is a member of the WHO Coalition of Partners for Strengthening Public Health Capacities and Services in Europe.
 Consultancies in 2016 and 2017 include missions to Ukraine, Denmark, Greece, and Slovenia.

 Prior to returning fulltime to LSU in June 2015 she served for 8 years as the Director of the Public Health System, Finance and Quality Program in the Office of the Assistant Secretary for Health at the Department of Health and Human Services (HHS).
 In that role she led HHS-wide efforts to develop national concepts and conducted research on quality in the public health system.
 Her work at HHS on health navigator education led to an invitation to serve as a task force member to the Arnhold Institute for Global Health at the Icahn School of Medicine at Mount Sinai and the Office of the U.N.
 Special Envoy for Health in Agenda 2030.
-The task force developed the 2016 report to set guidelines and principles related to community health workers/health navigators.
-Closing the Gap Major achievements within her portfolio at HHS include development of the HHS Consensus Statement on Quality in the Public Health System with participation from Directors of every HHS agency, development of the report Priority Areas for Improvement of Quality in Public Health, development of public health quality assessment tools used in clinical and public health settings, and development of materials for academic coursework in public health finance, quality, and health navigation.
+The task force developed the 2016 report – Closing the Gap – to set guidelines and principles related to lay health workers.
+Major achievements within her portfolio at HHS include development of the HHS Consensus Statement on Quality in the Public Health System with participation from Directors of every HHS agency, development of the report Priority Areas for Improvement of Quality in Public Health, development of public health quality assessment tools used in clinical and public health settings, and development of materials for academic coursework in public health finance, quality, and health navigation.

 Her professional experiences in health care administration and finance include roles as COO/CFO for a group of four clinics in New Orleans, corporate finance for Exxon Company USA and McDonald’s Corporation, Vice President for Finance and Administration at two universities, and Chief Science (Research) Officer and CFO for two state health departments.
 Leadership roles in both higher education and public health included responsibilities to present before and work with the Governor’s Office and State General Assembly on finance, programmatic, and other policy related issues.
 In 2006 she testified before and worked with a U. S. Senate HELP subcommittee on the reauthorization of the Pandemic and All Hazards Preparedness Act.
 In that role she conducted research to inform the work of the Senate Committee and provided language for inclusion in the law to support a $50 million appropriation for public health systems research.